bellalee03/gc-ai-agent-ollama/README.md

 The agent can compare extracted lane information against a sample rate master.

-If a matching lane exists, it can add a pricing note.
+If a matching lane exists, the agent can return a pricing note.

 If no matching lane is found, the RFQ is flagged for manual review.